 Involve a child placed in a family with or without an adoption agency for the purposes of adoption.
 Although it may take time to get a placement, generally the agency will know that this child is available for adoption and there will be little likelihood that the biological parent will be reunited with the child.
 These adoptions are expensive and will sometimes require paying the living expenses of the birth mother during her pregnancy.

 Private Adoption Registry

 The happenstance of private placement is serendipitous and you never know when the occasion will arise.
 We offer a private placement registry for prospective adoptive parents which can be reviewed by birth mothers considering adoption.
 Birth Mothers want to know that their child will be in a safe and loving home, so you will be expected to provide financial documents to support your ability to provide for the child, criminal background checks, and a personal letter on why you desire to adopt.
-Registry requires a fee and will be active for three years.
+The registry requires a fee and will be active for three years.
 At the expiration of three years, renewal applications will have to be submitted.

 Many countries are making their orphaned children available for adoption to U.S. citizens: Russia, China, Vietnam, Latvia, and Guatemala are just a few.
-A foreign adoption agency will assist you in the preparation, selection and process of foreign adoptions.
-It will also require re-finalizing the foreign adoption once the child is in the United States.
+A foreign adoption agency will assist you in the preparation, selection, and process of foreign adoptions.
+It will also require re-finalizing foreign adoption once the child is in the United States.

 Single Parent adoptions

 There is no requirement in Tennessee that an adoptive parent needs to be married.
 However, Tennessee law does require that if you are married, your spouse must be included in the adoption.